btclib-org/btclib/README.md

 [![PyPI pyversions](https://img.shields.io/pypi/pyversions/btclib.svg)](https://pypi.python.org/pypi/btclib/)
 [![PyPI version shields.io](https://img.shields.io/pypi/v/btclib.svg)](https://pypi.python.org/pypi/btclib/)

 btclib is a python3 type annotated library intended for teaching and demonstration of the cryptography used in bitcoin.
+It has been used for the [_Bitcoin and Blockchain Technology Course_](https://www.ametrano.net/bbt/) at Milano Bicocca and Politecnico di Milano.

 To install (and upgrade) `btclib`: